 There is an increasing demand for VET places, and students interested in a VET course must list the VET course on their subject application form and attend a compulsory induction day in November.
-It is not automatic entry.
+Applying does not guarantee automatic entry.

 School Based Apprenticeships & Traineeships (SBAT)